• Home

 Which is The Tallest Temple in Nepal

 Which is the tallest temple in Nepal? :- There are thousands of temples in Nepal.
 Most of the temples are famous among Nepalese people.
-In this post, we are going to tell you which is the tallest temple in Nepal?
-Do you know which temple is the tallest temple in Nepal?
+In this post, we are going to tell you which is the tallest temple in Nepal.
+Do you know which temple is the tallest in Nepal?

-The tallest temple of Nepal is the Nyatapola temple.
+The tallest temple in Nepal is the Nyatapola temple.
 One of the temples that still exist today is the Nyatapola Temple, which was built in 1702 AD. under the rule of King Bhupatindra Malla.

 This beautifully carved building is considered one of the highest pagodas in the country and is a good example of the immense workforce that has been introduced into buildings of this type.